Advocating for Patients Harmed by Hospital Negligence in South Carolina

-At McGowan, Hood & Felder, LLC, we take pride in our successful track record of protecting our clients’ rights and their futures.
+At McGowan, Hood, Felder & Phillips, LLC, we take pride in our successful track record of protecting our clients’ rights and their futures.
 We offer you a skilled team of South Carolina hospital negligence attorneys who don’t stop fighting for you.
 If you received incompetent or negligence care at a hospital here in South Carolina, and have suffered as a result, we want you to talk to us.
 Let us be your guides down your road to recovery.

 Common hospital errors that have serious consequences

 A hospital cannot escape responsibility for the errors of its staff, regardless of economic conditions that may force them to hire fewer, less expensive, less qualified personnel against turnover.
 And some of those errors have been unquestionably serious, even life-threatening.
 For example:

 - Sepsis caused by improper or unsterile administration of intravenous (IV) medication

 - Contagion spread by failure to use proper equipment in isolation areas

 - Failure to develop complete patient histories, including allergies, current medications, and infectious disorders such as Group B strep, AIDS, and venereal disease